AdobeDocs/workfront.en/help/administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md

   </tr>
   <tr>
    <td>External User</td>
    <td> <p>Access to documents is not configurable in this access level.
-But external users can use <em>Workfront</em> to view, review, and download documents.</p> </td>
+But external users can use <span>Workfront</span> to view, review, and download documents.</p> </td>
   </tr>
  </tbody>
 </table>

 ## Users

-In each access level, you can configure the following options for *users*:
+In each access level, you can configure the following options for `users`:

 <table cellspacing="15">
  <col>